-- If you are an employee who is not vaccinated and have an exemption through Human Resources, you must continue to wear a mask as this is related to the vaccine requirement for employment, not the state masking mandate. - Masks are required in the nurse, health and CARE (isolation) rooms, as these areas are considered health care settings. - While masks are no longer required universally in the school setting, there may be situations when the use of a mask may be temporarily required for individuals by the DOH, local public health or L&I.
+- Employees who are not vaccinated and have an exemption must continue to wear a mask as this is related to the vaccine requirement for employment, not the state masking mandate. - Masks are required in the nurse, health and CARE (isolation) rooms, as these areas are considered health care settings. - While masks are no longer required universally in the school setting, there may be situations when the use of a mask may be temporarily required for individuals by the DOH, local public health or L&I.